timCF/sgs/README.md

 	use Sgs.Macro
 ```

-And than define callbacks/api like in ExActor, but with some extra options.
+And next define callbacks/api like in ExActor, but with some extra options.
 You can use pattern matching and guards where you want:

 ```elixir
 	init_sgs opts do